 To accelerate the visionary Memorial Park Master Plan, the Kinder Foundation offered a grant of $70 million to Memorial Park Conservancy in April 2018, then Houston’s largest single parks grant, which served as a catalyst for public-private partnership with the City of Houston.
 The Kinder Foundation grant specified that Memorial Park Conservancy would raise the remaining $55 million of the total $125 million in private funding, with the City committing to a $50 million public dollar investment for infrastructure improvements.
 It also leveraged the potential for $30 million in federal support.

-The foundation’s grant supports connectivity to and within the park including a land bridge over Memorial Drive; destination projects Eastern Glades, Memorial Groves, and the Running Complex; and ecological restoration.
-Other plan additions include a trail/bridge system north over I-10, linking the White Oak Bayou Greenway trail system, and south over Buffalo Bayou; a 1.5-mile accessibility trail through the 600-acre wilderness, and other trails and crossings.
+The foundation’s grant supports connectivity to and within the park including a land bridge and prairie over Memorial Drive; destination projects such as Eastern Glades, Memorial Groves, and Phase 1 of the Sports Complex; and ecological restoration.
+Other plan additions include a trail/bridge system north over I-10, linking the White Oak Bayou Greenway trail system, and south over Buffalo Bayou (dependent on federal funding); a 1.5-mile accessibility trail through the 600-acre wilderness, and other trails and crossings.
 See the full Memorial Park Master Plan approved by Houston City Council in 2015.